anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   * The order of exchanges in the BRSKI-PRM call flow is different from that in BRSKI {{!RFC8995}}, as the Registrar-Agent can trigger one or more pledges and collects the PVR and PER artifcats simultaneously as defined in {{exchanges}}.
     This enables bulk bootstrapping of several devices.
   * There is no trust assumption between the pledge and the Registrar-Agent as only authenticated self-contained objects are used, which are transported via the Registrar-Agent and provided either by the pledge or the domain registrar.
-  * The trust assumption between the Registrar-Agent and the domain registrar may be based on an LDevID, which is provided by the PKI responsible for the customer domain.
+  * The trust assumption between the Registrar-Agent and the domain registrar may be based on EE certificates that are both signed by the domain owner.
   * The Registrar-Agent may be realized as stand-alone component supporting nomadic activities of a service technician moving between different installation sites.
   * Alternatively, the Registrar-Agent may also be realized as co-located functionality for a registrar, to support pledges in responder mode.